Our Team

 Trisha has served as the executive director of Leadership Center, coaching women and men on vocation and leadership since 2012.
 Trisha has her doctorate in Leadership and Global Perspectives from Portland Seminary and is an ordained elder in the Free Methodist Church.
 Trisha directs The Institute for Pastoral and Congregational Thriving at Portland Seminary, and serves as project faculty for the Doctor of Leadership in Global Perspectives at Portland Seminary.
 Trisha’s vision for the world is for all people to activate their unique identity and calling, welcoming one another to play and work together in mutually honorable, hospitable and generous ways that create healthy and sustainable relationships with God, self, others, and the planet.

-Hannah Souter is the Assistant Director for the Institute for Pastoral & Congregational Thriving at Portland Seminary, where she also earned a Masters in Ministry Leadership.
-Hannah served as a pastor in SE Portland and now works at Leadership Center—helping leaders grow in personal and organizational wellness.
+Hannah Stuckey is the Assistant Director for the Institute for Pastoral & Congregational Thriving at Portland Seminary, where she also earned a Masters in Ministry Leadership.
+Hannah served as a pastor in SE Portland and now partners with organizations to help leaders grow in personal and organizational wellness.
 She partners with Companioning Center as a blog contributor and workshop facilitator.
-Hannah likes to play outside and have dinner parties with friends.
+Hannah is certified in Narrative Focused Trauma Care through the Allender Center.
+She and her husband, Mark, live in Portland with his son, Sawyer, their dog, Teva, and three delightful chickens.

 Ashley serves as pastor of outreach and discipleship at Cedar Mill Bible Church.
 She also serves on the church’s lead and teaching teams.
 In addition to her pastoral work, Ashley is a facilitator at the Leadership Center.
 She holds a master’s degree in pastoral studies from Multnomah University, as well as an MEd in educational leadership.
 She’s also certified through the Cultural Intelligence Center as a CQ facilitator and is part of TogetherPDX, serving as a member of the ServePDX team.